vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-purchase-flows.md

 #### Callback URL

-The `callbackUrl` field contains an URL that the payment provider uses to make a callback and inform our gateway of the final payment status: `approved` or `denied`.
+The `callbackUrl` field contains a URL that the payment provider uses to make a callback and inform our gateway of the final payment status: `approved` or `denied`.

 This URL has some query parameters, including the `X-VTEX-signature`.
 This parameter is mandatory and contains a signature token to identify that the request has been generated from VTEX as a security measure.
 The signature token has at most 32 characters.
 You can check an example of callback URL with the signature token below: